-This recipe is made all in one pan!
+This One Pan Basil and Tomato Pasta recipe is made all in one pan!
 Even the pasta is cooked in the same pan and it’s so flavorful and delicious!
 An easy and fresh pasta recipe for spring and summer.

 How do you Make One Pan Pasta?

 Once the onion is thinly sliced, the garlic is sliced and the tomatoes cut in half, everything is boiled together in a cast-iron skillet!

 The pasta is cooked just until al dente and the onions are thinly sliced and almost resemble the same shape as the pasta after it’s all cooked, adding a lot of flavor.